-Now, thanks to smaller and much less expensive home sous vide immersion machines (like this one that I have), Sous Vide is possible at home!
-It is still a pretty expensive kitchen gadget, but I asked for it for a gift for a big-ish birthday (me=getting old!) and have used it a lot!
+Now, thanks to smaller and much less expensive home sous vide immersion machines (like this one that I have), sous vide is possible at home!
+It is still a pretty expensive kitchen gadget, but I asked for it as a gift for a big-ish birthday (me=getting old!) and have used it a lot!

-After much experimentation I’ve also found that this recipe is possible (but not quite as good) without a Sous Vide machine and in fact you can do it three ways:
+After much experimentation, I’ve also found that this recipe is possible without a sous vide machine (although not quite as good).
+In fact you can do it three ways: